2002: International conflicts

 The only direct conflict between nations in 2002 was the India–Pakistan standoff in Kashmir, beginning in late 2001.
 This conflict was primarily one of brinkmanship, with the threat of nuclear warfare.
 Riots in Gujarat and suicide bombings in Jammu further escalated tensions.
+However by June 2002 the conflict had ended.

 The Second Intifada continued in 2002 between the Israel Defense Forces and Palestinian paramilitary groups with an escalation in violence.
 Palestinian suicide bombings became coordinated to maximize the number of civilian casualties, while the Israeli military killed approximately twice as many Palestinians in retaliation.
 In response to the suicide bombings, Israel carried out Operation Defensive Shield in March.
 Under this operation, Israel occupied much of West Bank, and it and briefly held Palestinian president Yasser Arafat under house arrest.
 The Battle of Jenin was particularly destructive, with the United Nations finding both parties to be irresponsible regarding collateral damage.

 Culture

 Art and architecture

 Construction of the Bibliotheca Alexandrina was completed in 2002.

 Economic downturn in the aftermath of the September 11 attacks limited the art industry in 2002.
 Organizations were less willing to give patronage, and tourists were less willing to visit art exhibitions and museums, particularly in New York and the Middle East.
 The Documenta11 exhibition took place in Kassel, Germany, contributing to the early movement of art globalization with its focus on experimental and documentary works from developing nations.
 Traditional visual art was mostly replaced by film and photography at the exhibition.
 Critically acclaimed paintings in 2002 include The Upper Room, a collection of paintings by Chris Ofili based on a drawing of a monkey by Andy Warhol, and Dispersion, an abstract work by Julie Mehretu.

 The rebuilding of the World Trade Center was a major focus in the architectural world, and various exhibitions were held to showcase design concepts.
 The Tribute in Light was implemented on the site during the interim.
 Egypt began accepting designs for the Grand Egyptian Museum.
 New structures constructed or opened in 2002 include the Austrian Cultural Forum in New York, the Imperial War Museum North in Manchester, the Cathedral of Our Lady of the Angels in Los Angeles, and the Bibliotheca Alexandrina in Alexandria.
 The Bronx Developmental Center in New York and Fallingwater in Pennsylvania were renovated, and the Maslon House was demolished in California.